paulfioravanti/toy_robot/README.md

 ## Extensions

+### Help

+The HELP command prints out the usage message to the console.

+### Spin 180°

+The SPIN command 'spins' the robot 180°, effectively performing two turns at once, to face in the opposite direction.

 ### Placing Blocks

 The BLOCK command puts a block on the square in front of the robot.
 The Robot cannot pass through any blocks.
 Any attempts to move through a block, be placed on a block, or place a block on a block are ignored.